USDA Food Plate: Better than Pyramid

-The new USDA plate, encouraged by Michelle Obama, has been applauded by many nutritionists and health experts as being easier to comprehend, and downright more practical.
+The new USDA plate, encouraged by Michelle Obama in 2011, has been applauded by many nutritionists and health experts as being easier to comprehend, and downright more practical.
 What does it mean?
 Let’s lay out the plate.

 Here are the basics, according to the USDA:

 Enjoy your food, but eat less